As Ivory Coast heads to polls, many left out of economic boom

 Ouattara, a former senior International Monetary Fund official, has sunk billions of dollars into rehabilitating large-scale infrastructure like road and rail links left neglected during a decade of turmoil.

-The president says the approach, often deployed in post-conflict countries, is a necessity if Ivory Coast is to attract investors who will revitalize the private sector, allowing wealth to trickle down.
+The president says the approach, often deployed in post-conflict countries, is a necessity if Ivory Coast is to attract investors who will revitalise the private sector, allowing wealth to trickle down.

 But Joel Atsain, a 31-year-old electrician from Abidjan’s working class Yopougon district, is not convinced.